End-to-End Encryption

 Both systems use the same cryptographic primitives but serve different purposes.
 E2E encryption protects your traffic; management encryption protects your infrastructure topology.

-- Compromised ingress or exit agent (secure your endpoints)
+- Compromised ingress or exit agent - they see your data (secure your endpoints!)

 Troubleshooting